Discover the importance of tree preservation orders with Arboricultural Services Treework Ltd in the Manchester and Stockport areas.

 According to GOV.UK, a tree preservation order prohibits the owner from:

-If you are an owner of a protected tree and want to maintain your tree properly, you need written consent to do so.
+If you are an owner of a protected tree and want to maintain your tree properly, you need written consent.
 With the government encouraging tree maintenance, you can rely on our team to provide the necessary services you need to keep a healthy tree without breaking the law.

 National Planning Policy Framework for England

-Since 2010 when the government made changes to the planning system, the National Planning Policy Framework has been created and compiled into more than a thousand pages called the NPPF.
+Since 2010 when the government first made changes to the planning system, the National Planning Policy Framework has been altered and compiled into more than a thousand pages called the NPPF.

 When you make an application to work a TPO tree or woodland area, the council will consult this policy and make judgements on “future development of the area, addressing needs and opportunities in relation to housing, the economy, community facilities and infrastructure – as well as a basis for safeguarding the environment, adapting to climate change and securing good design” Woodland Trust.